Deploying Grafana to Kubernetes

 Create a Grafana Service

-We are going to use the official Grafana image (v5.4.3) from Docker Hub to create a deployment.
+We will use the official Grafana image (v5.4.3) from Docker Hub to create a deployment.

 kubectl create deployment grafana --image=docker.io/grafana/grafana:5.4.3